bazel-contrib/rules_nodejs/docs/Built-ins.md

 - Install dependencies using npm: `bazel run @nodejs//:npm install`
 - Install dependencies using yarn: `bazel run @nodejs//:yarn`

-This rule also exposes the `@yarn` workspace for backwards compatibility:

-- Alternately install dependencies using yarn: `bazel run @yarn//:yarn`

 Note that the dependency installation scripts will run in each subpackage indicated by the `package_json` attribute.

 This approach uses npm/yarn as the package manager.
 You could instead have Bazel act as the package manager, running the install behind the scenes.